stacyphillipsea/historicfloodlevels/README.md

 Harry D has given me information on all historic storms and all sites in WMD with WISKI IDs.

 ## Functionality that is currently working
-* Makes a WSIKI IDs list from the csv file.
+* Makes a WIsKI IDs list from the csv file.
 Currently using a slice of 3 stations to test code.
 * Makes a date_filters dictionary for each of the storms, I have extended the date ranges to try and capture the storm event itself.
 * Extracting 15minute data only gets me as far back as 2018 (might be a data load problem).
 Daily max data gives me datetimes of peaks so should work
 * Create a historic_nest_dict of the daily max data to work with
 * Can find the peaks fine but the storms don't necessarily match with the events on the gaugeboard and vice versa.
 Dates may need further twiddling

+# Peak analysis work
+* Have produced code that allows you to identify peaks over a time series.
+* Interactive sliders allow the user to define prominence, height, and distance parameters to identify the peaks wanted
+* These can then be assigned to a dataframe when the user is happy
+* Height could probably be defined by the threshold value
+* Some code afterwards to try and identify time periods with peaks i.e. storm events
+* Data_dict only gets 3 sites at the moment, and this wouldn't work iteratively as user input is needed

 ## Things that could be improved